 For example, your left ventricular ejection fraction ratio (LVEF) can tell doctors (and insurance underwriters) how well your heart is pumping blood through your body.
 The higher your reading, the better off you’ll be for insurance purposes.

-A string of test results over the course of a couple years, showing steady improvement in your heart’s health, will strengthen your case even more.
+A string of test results over the course of a couple of years, showing steady improvement in your heart’s health, will strengthen your case even more.

 Of course, the tests may show bad news, but at least you’d be working with data and not navigating the unknown.

-Each will be treated, and each may end up affecting what additional questions might be asked on your application, or on the phone interview from the insurance company, if required.
+Each will be treated, and each may end up affecting what additional questions might be asked on your application, or on the phone interview from the insurance company if required.

-Being Honest On Your Application
+Being Honest On Your Application with Heart Disease

 When applying for something as important as life insurance, it can be tempting to slant your answers on the questionnaire in a favorable way.